 Israel, Immigration, American Politics, the writing process, and more

-April 17, 2018, Brooklyn, NY — Celebrated New York authors Nathan Englander and Gary Shteyngart spoke last night at Conversations@Senesh, the Steinhardt Speaker Series at Hannah Senesh Community Day School, a progressive, independent K-8 Jewish school in Brownstone Brooklyn.
+April 17, 2018, Brooklyn, NY — Celebrated New York authors Nathan Englander and Gary Shteyngart spoke last night at Conversations@Senesh Speaker Series at Hannah Senesh Community Day School, a progressive, independent K-8 Jewish school in Brownstone Brooklyn.

 The lively, thoughtful, and often hilarious discussion was moderated by Senesh parent, novelist, and Director of the MFA Program in Fiction Writing at Brooklyn College Joshua Henkin.
 The authors discussed everything from their writing processes to their experiences at Jewish day schools to their relationship to the state of Israel to their feelings about Passover and what’s next in their careers.